-Jenny is a E-200 RYT yoga instructor and has been in the fitness and wellness field for over 15 years.
+Jenny is a RYT 500 yoga instructor and has been in the fitness and wellness field for over 15 years..
 She is currently pursuing her 500 RYT.
 Since 2004, she has been at the College of William and Mary in Campus Recreation, designing and implementing fitness and wellness programs for students, faculty and staff members.
 She fell in love with the vinyasa flow style of yoga and through her own practice and reading, she started on a path of self-discovery and spiritual enlightenment.
 She continues to honor yoga for its powerful life lessons and hopes to inspire others to embrace their true selves and appreciate all of the beauty in their lives.
 Jenny is nationally certified as a Personal Trainer and Exercise Physiologist through the American College of Sports Medicine and as a Group Fitness Instructor through the American Council on Exercise.
 Jenny has a love for health science and has thirteen years of experience teaching anatomy and physiology to aspiring group fitness instructors and personal trainers.
 When she is not working, teaching yoga or practicing yoga, Jenny enjoys being outdoors, gardening, cooking, listening to live music and spending time with her twin sons.

-Patti is a E-500 RYT yoga instructor with specialty training in Yoga for Seniors from Duke Integrative Medicine, Yin Yoga and PTSD-Traumatic Stress.
-She is currently pursuing her 800 hour Yoga Therapy Certification with an emphasis on chronic pain, cancer, depression and anxiety and grief.
+Patti is a E- RYT 200, RYT 500 yoga instructor with specialty training in Yoga for Seniors from Duke Integrative Medicine, Yin Yoga, PTSD-Traumatic Stress and Therapeutic Yoga.
+She is currently pursuing her 800 hour Yoga Therapy Certification from Inner Peace Yoga Therapy in Durango, Colorado under the direction of Michele Lawrence.
+Her emphasis is on chronic pain, cancer, depression and anxiety and grief.
+She has had the pleasure of studying yoga and yoga philosophy with Mark Whitwell, Nischala Joy Devi, Amy Weintraub, Leslie Kaminoff, Durga, Maria Mendola, Antonio Sausys, Carol Krukoff, Kimberly Carson and Sarah Powers .
+Patti is certified in Functional Yoga Therapy with over 65 hours training.
+To date, her training and teaching hours exceed over 1000 hours each.
+She specializes in teaching unique populations.
 She enjoys the challenge of creating group classes to suit her individual student’s needs physically, medically and spiritually.

 Shanti Garudasana Teaching Faculty